niraljp/getting-started/en/joining/kato.md

 ##Joining a Portal with Kato

-###A Portal URL will allow you to connect to a channel or room on the senders chat platform with your Kato account.
+###A Portal URL will allow you to connect to a channel or room on the senders chat team with your Kato account.

 ### 1. Go to the Portal URL you’ve received.
 The URL looks something like this `https://sameroom.io/98IX89`